 Where do I sign up to get the goodies?

-You can fill out this form and join our discord – Once you’ve been added you can join in our discussions and get ready for fun!
+You can fill out a form here and join our and join the discord in the guidebook – Once you’re in you can join in our discussions and get ready for fun!

 If I want to stream the event, what do I do?